 From Plutarch’s words, one might think that ancient Greeks ate meat at nearly every meal.
 But was this actually the case?
 Records from antiquity paint an entirely different picture.

-The diet of the ancient Greeks is fascinating for so many reasons.
-They had impressively varied eating habits by any measure, but they naturally contrasted in many ways to ours — with the most characteristic difference being that they ate much less than we do today.
+The diet of the ancient Greeks is fascinating for many reasons.
+They had impressively varied eating habits, but they naturally contrasted in many ways to ours—with the most characteristic difference being that they ate much less than we do today.

-Greeks of that time were very fond of fish, perhaps even more than we are today.
-For lunch, they would routinely dine on any fresh fish that was available, including sea bream, mullet, sardines and eels.
+Greeks of that time were very fond of fish, perhaps even more so than we are today.
+For lunch, they would routinely dine on any fresh fish that was available, including sea bream, mullet, sardines, and eels.

 There was always an assortment of legumes from which to choose, including lentils, beans, chickpeas, peas and broad beans, to eat with their fish.